 All in all, therefore, MOVIEGUIDE® advises extreme caution concerning RESIDENT EVIL: THE FINAL CHAPTER.
 Despite its positive ending, this sequel just isn’t entertaining enough or wholesome enough to consider watching, even though it’s not as bad or offensive as it perhaps could have been.

+RESIDENT EVIL: THE FINAL CHAPTER opens with a prologue telling how a brilliant scientist, concerned about the disease slowly killing his young daughter, develops an antivirus but is murdered by his business partner.
+For nefarious purposes, the partner uses the antivirus to create a bioweapon that turns humans into vicious zombies.
+Cut to the franchise’s heroine, Alice, who learns about an antidote to the bioweapon.
+However, she must return to the labs, where the zombie bioweapon was created and unleashed, to retrieve the antidote.
 RESIDENT EVIL: THE FINAL CHAPTER has its exciting moments, and the ending turns out to be a Christian, moral allegory.
 However, the dark horror tone to many of the action scenes contains some bad cinematography and bad editing undercutting the movie’s entertainment value.
 THE FINAL CHAPTER also has some foul language and very scary, extreme violence, as well as some confusing politics and other confusing messages.
 For instance, despite the Christian allegory, one villain talks like a Christian religious fanatic and wears a crucifix.
 So, MOVIEGUIDE® advises extreme caution for this second-rate RESIDENT EVIL sequel.